pincente/qwen-code/README.md

 - **Code Understanding & Editing** - Query and edit large codebases beyond traditional context window limits
 - **Workflow Automation** - Automate operational tasks like handling pull requests and complex rebases
 - **Enhanced Parser** - Adapted parser specifically optimized for Qwen-Coder models

+## Autonomous Deployment

+Qwen Code can be deployed as an autonomous agent that works on a Git repository with minimal human intervention.
+When the agent requires input, it can notify you via Telegram.

+See [Autonomous Deployment README](./README.autonomous.md) for detailed instructions on setting up an autonomous Qwen Code agent.

 ## Installation